Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 Context

-This project focuses on the work of three support groups: Colectiva Feminista La Revuelta from Argentina, Con las Amigas y en la Casa from Chile and Las Comadres from Ecuador.
-At the time the information was collected, abortion in the three countries was permitted only in very restricted circumstances: if the life or health of the pregnant woman was at risk or if the pregnancy was the result of rape (no gestational limit in Argentina; only up to 12 weeks of gestation or up to 14 weeks if the woman was under 14 years of age in Chile; and only if the pregnant woman had a mental disability in Ecuador).
-Chile allowed an additional exception if the fetus had no chance of surviving the pregnancy.
+This project focuses on the work of three support groups: Colectiva Feminista La Revuelta from Argentina, Con las Amigas y en la Casa from Chile, and Las Comadres from Ecuador.
+At the time the data was collected, abortion in these three countries was permitted only under very limited circumstances: when the life or health of the pregnant person was at risk, or when the pregnancy was the result of rape (with no gestational limit in Argentina; up to 12 weeks of gestation, or up to 14 weeks if the person was under 14 years old, in Chile; and only if the pregnant person had a mental disability in Ecuador).
+Chile also allowed an additional exception in cases where the fetus had no chance of surviving the pregnancy.
 1.

-All of the groups began by providing accompaniment via telephone or text messages, and after a while began to accompany some abortions in person, especially those performed after the 17th week of gestation.
-The Colectiva Feminista La Revuelta is a feminist group that has operated a network for people who need access to abortion since 2010.
-The group began accompanying on-site abortions in 2016.
-Con las Amigas y en la Casa was formed in 2016 and began offering on-site accompaniments in 2018.
-Las Comadres has been operating since 2015 and began accompanying in-situ abortions in 2018.
-The present study was conducted through a collaborative research alliance between members of the nonprofit research group Ibis Reproductive Health (Ibis), referents from the three accompaniment collectives, and two researchers with university institutional membership.
+All three groups began by providing support via telephone or text messaging, and over time started to accompany some abortions in person, particularly those occurring after 17 weeks of gestation.
+The Colectiva Feminista La Revuelta is a feminist group that has operated a network for people seeking abortion since 2010.
+The group began providing in-person abortion support in 2016.
+Con las Amigas y en la Casa was formed in 2016 and started offering in-person support in 2018.
+Las Comadres has been active since 2015 and began accompanying in-person abortions in 2018.
+This study was carried out through a collaborative research partnership among members of the nonprofit research organization Ibis Reproductive Health (Ibis), key representatives from the three accompaniment collectives, and two researchers affiliated with academic institutions.

 Call for applications

-The details of the collaborative research partnership between Ibis researchers from the United States and members of the groups from Argentina, Chile, and Ecuador have been described in another paper (Bercu et al. 2022).
-Briefly, during a global meeting of abortion escort groups in 2018, the three feminist collectives contacted Ibis researchers for help in the process of documenting the model of escorting on-site abortions at advanced gestational ages.
-We formed a 12-person research team that included four Ibis researchers and two to three members of each accompaniment group.
-The collaboration was intentionally structured as an alliance, seeking to reduce the hierarchical relationships that often structure research groups, creating instead a space for collaborative decision-making in which power could circulate among all participants.
+The details of the collaborative research partnership between Ibis researchers (based in the United States) and members of the groups from Argentina, Chile, and Ecuador are described in another publication (Bercu et al. 2022).
+In short, during a global meeting of abortion accompaniment groups in 2018, the three feminist collectives reached out to Ibis researchers to request support in documenting their model of in-person abortion accompaniment at later gestational ages.
+We formed a research team of 12 people, including four Ibis researchers and two or three members from each accompaniment group.
+The collaboration was intentionally structured as a partnership, aiming to reduce the hierarchical dynamics that often shape research teams, and instead creating a space for collective decision-making where power could circulate among all participants.

-In early 2019, the research team invited a number of eligible female candidates to participate in a key informant interview about on-site accompaniments of medication abortion for pregnancies over 13 weeks gestation (i.e., from the second trimester onward).
-Participants were over 18 years of age and had participated in at least two in-situ accompaniments within the framework of one of the three accompaniment groups in the previous three years.
-As far as possible, we invited participants with varying degrees of seniority in order to capture a wider range of experiences.
-All eligible candidates invited agreed to participate in the interview.
+In early 2019, the research team invited a number of eligible participants to take part in key informant interviews about in-person accompaniment for medication abortions after 13 weeks of gestation (that is, beginning in the second trimester).
+Participants were over 18 years old and had taken part in at least two in-person accompaniments within one of the three support groups during the previous three years.
+Whenever possible, we invited compañeras with different levels of experience in order to capture a wider range of perspectives.
+All eligible participants who were invited agreed to be interviewed.

 Data collection

-To conduct the interviews we used a semi-structured interview guide that included questions related to their experiences in accompaniments, how the participants had joined the group, and their personal histories with the collective.
-The study was not designed to specifically capture information related to pleasure or joy, but was designed in a way that allowed participants to share their opinions about the accompaniment experiences in a broad way.
-It is relevant to the analysis to indicate that the interviews encouraged reflections about the most satisfying aspects of accompaniment, the impact of accompaniment on their lives, what had surprised them most about accompanying abortions, the lessons learned from accompaniment, and their desires for what abortion care should be in an ideal world.
-Following Shuster and Westbrook's (2022) methodological point about the absence of joy-related questions to marginalized subjects, we describe in Table 1 the specific questions whose answers were relevant to this analysis.
+We used a semi-structured interview guide that included questions about participants’ experiences with in-person accompaniment, how they became involved with the group, and their personal stories with the collective.
+The study was not specifically designed to capture information about pleasure or joy, but rather to allow participants to share their reflections on their accompaniment experiences in a broad and open-ended way.
+For the purposes of our analysis, it is important to note that the interviews encouraged participants to reflect on the most fulfilling aspects of accompaniment, its impact on their lives, what had most surprised them about accompanying abortions, what they had learned from the practice, and their wishes for what abortion care could be like in an ideal world.
+In line with Shuster and Westbrook’s (2022) methodological observation regarding the lack of questions about joy for marginalized subjects, we present in Table 1 the specific interview questions that elicited responses relevant to this analysis.

-Four members of the research team -two accompaniers from the accompaniment groups and two Ibis researchers- conducted the interviews, following training in qualitative interviewing methods.
-In some cases, this implied that the interviewers had a pre-existing personal relationship with the interviewees.
-Although this may have influenced the content of the interviews, we chose to include chaperones in the interview teams because of the sensitive nature of the topics to be covered, the need to build trust between interviewer and interviewee given the difficulty that outsiders may have in establishing this trust, and the access that these specific interviewers had to potential participants.
-Given that talking about positive emotions does not usually cause discomfort, we were not concerned that in general these personal relationships might negatively affect the information analyzed here.
-All interviews were conducted between February and April 2019 and were conducted in Spanish language, in person or by telephone, lasting between 60 and 90 minutes.
+Four members of the research team—two companions from the accompaniment groups and two researchers from Ibis—conducted the interviews after receiving training in qualitative interviewing methods.
+In some cases, the interviewers had a pre-existing personal relationship with the interviewees.
+While this may have influenced the content of the interviews, we chose to include companions as interviewers due to the sensitive nature of the topics discussed, the importance of building trust between interviewer and interviewee (especially given the challenges outsiders may face in establishing that trust), and the specific access these interviewers had to potential participants.
+Since discussing positive emotions is not generally considered uncomfortable, we were not concerned that these personal relationships would negatively affect the data analyzed here.
+All interviews were conducted between February and April 2019 in Spanish, either in person or by phone, and lasted between 60 and 90 minutes.

-At the beginning of each interview, the interviewer reviewed the consent-related materials and the interviewee provided verbal consent.
+At the beginning of each interview, the interviewer reviewed the consent materials, and the interviewee provided verbal consent.
 The interviews were audio-recorded and professionally transcribed verbatim.
-Participants received approximately US$20 per diem, which was distributed individually or donated to the support group.
-We ended the call when we reached saturation on the primary research questions formulated by the alliance (see Bercu et al. 2022).
+Participants received approximately 20 U.S. dollars as reimbursement for travel expenses, which were either distributed individually or donated to the accompaniment group.
+Recruitment concluded once we reached saturation on the primary research questions posed by the collaborative alliance (see Bercu et al. 2022).

 1. In 2020, after the end of the survey period, Argentina legalized abortion up to 14 weeks of pregnancy.
 As of September 2023, the regulatory environment in Chile and Ecuador was the same as at the time of the survey. ↩︎